hfoote/ASTR502_project_Foote/README.md

 ## Data Availability
 Due to the size of the full datasets, they are not uploaded to this repository, though a small subset of the data sufficient to run the codes is included in the Data directory.
 The full datasets along with copies of the coordinate files from https://github.com/dtanoglidis/DeepShadows may be found in the Data folder here: https://drive.google.com/drive/folders/1Ut5VBYog58yztF_jeYothogKvMu3aW-k?usp=sharing

 To train and test the network with the full datasets, clone the repository, then replace the included Data directory with the version found at the above link.
-You may also run fetch_data.ipynb to download the full sets yourself.
+You may also run fetch_data.ipynb to download the full sets from scratch.

 ## Notebooks
 *fetch_data.ipynb* Reads the coordinates of LSBGs and artifacts from the files provided in the DeepShadows repository, then downloads and saves the image cutouts in training, validation, and test sets.